Digital Identity Risk Assessment Playbook

 Figure 12: Digital Identity Guideline Information Locations

-The revised guidance provides individual assurance levels that can be mixed and matched, giving agencies the flexibility to deploy strong authentication without having to proof a user’s identity (i.e., if the collection of sensitive information is not required).
+The xALs in the revised guidance can be mixed and matched, giving agencies the flexibility to deploy strong authentication without having to prove a user’s identity (i.e., if the collection of sensitive information is not required).
 The mix and match assurance levels allow opportunities for:

 - Greater flexibility,